isrugeek/cassava_kaggle/README.md

 We have used pre-trained model, I tried 3 pretrained models and vgg is the best one.

-# We need segmentation, Yes we do
+# We need segmentation,

-So far, I have tried to segment the leaf only on hsv color space based segmentation and it was not sucessful.
+So far, We need to segment the leaf or other area that the model need to focus.
+`cv_segment.ipynb`
+`main_cam.ipynb`